-- 15. The reporting organization (and Her Majesty in Right of Canada Footnote 2) has satisfactory title to all recorded assets, essential records have been properly maintained and the rules and procedures applied are sufficient to safeguard and control them.
+- 16. The reporting organization (and Her Majesty in Right of Canada) has satisfactory title to all recorded assets, essential records have been properly maintained and the rules and procedures applied are sufficient to safeguard and control them.
 In particular: - a. inventories are valued at cost and cost has been determined on a basis consistent with the prior year.
 Inventories which are slow moving, obsolete, or unusable, or which otherwise no longer have service potential, are valued at the lower of cost or net realizable value.
-Items for which the costs are not readily available have been valued using management's best estimate of original cost based on available information: - b. records respecting tangible capital assets for which the reporting organization is responsible are accurate and complete, and all acquisitions and disposals of tangible capital assets during the year have been properly authorized; - c. all charges to tangible capital assets and additions under capital leases during the year represent actual additions and no expenditures of a capital nature have been charged to expense during the year; - d. tangible capital assets are appropriately recorded at cost, based on the best information available: - e. tangible capital assets with a limited life are being amortized over management's estimation of their useful lives in a systematic and rational manner or otherwise written off as a charge to expense - f. amortization methods and estimates of useful lives of the remaining unamortized portion of tangible capital assets have been reviewed on a regular basis and revised as appropriate; and - g. prepaid expenses represent amounts paid for services to be rendered in future periods. - 16.
-Inventory quantities at March 31, 2015 were determined from the reporting organization's perpetual inventory records, which have been adjusted on the basis of physical inventories taken by competent employees at various times during the year.
-The inventory balances do not include goods on consignment from others. - 17.
-There were no liens or encumbrances on the reporting entity's assets or assets pledged as collateral. - 18.
-We have recorded or disclosed, as appropriate, all liabilities and provisions on the appropriate CC forms. - 19.
+Items for which the costs are not readily available have been valued using management's best estimate of original cost based on available information; - records respecting tangible capital assets for which the reporting organization is responsible are accurate and complete, and all acquisitions and disposals of tangible capital assets during the year have been properly authorized; - all charges to tangible capital assets and additions under capital leases during the year represent actual additions and no expenditures of a capital nature have been charged to expense during the year; - d. tangible capital assets are appropriately recorded at cost, based on the best information available; - e. book values of significant tangible capital assets sold, destroyed, abandoned, or otherwise disposed of, have been eliminated from the accounts; - f. there have been no events or changes in circumstances that indicate that the carrying values of tangible capital assets are not recoverable; - g. tangible capital assets with a limited life are being amortized over management's estimation of their useful lives in a systematic and rational manner or otherwise written off as a charge to expense; - h. amortization methods and estimates of useful lives of the remaining unamortized portion of tangible capital assets have been reviewed on a regular basis and revised as appropriate; and - i. prepaid expenses represent amounts paid for services to be rendered in future periods. - 17.
+Inventory quantities at March 31, 2016 were determined from the reporting organization's perpetual inventory records, which have been adjusted on the basis of physical inventories taken by competent employees at various times during the year.
+The inventory balances do not include goods on consignment from others. - 18.
+There were no liens or encumbrances on the reporting entity's assets or assets pledged as collateral. - 19.
+We have recorded or disclosed, as appropriate, all liabilities and provisions on the appropriate CC forms. - 20.
 Pension and other employee future benefit costs and obligations and the related assets have been measured, accounted for and disclosed on the appropriate CC forms in accordance with RGM Chapter 18 and represent management's best estimate of the respective liabilities and expenses of the pension and other employee future benefits.